yesbhautik/JavaGPT/Readme.md

 ### Build and Run the Application

-Navigate to `root directory` of project and following command:
+Navigate to `root directory` of project and run following command:

 ```bash
 mvn javafx:run